aws-samples/cdk-pipelines-ecs-cross-account/README.md

 - `AWS_REGION` — AWS region where you intend to deploy your stack, e.g. “eu-west-1” or “us-east-1”.
 - `DEV_ACCOUNT_ID` — ID of the account where you will deploy the pipeline.
 For demonstration purposes, this account will also be used as a developer environment where we will do the first deployment.
 - `STAGING_ACCOUNT_ID` — ID of the account to be used as a staging environment account.
 The stack will be deployed to this account after successful deployment to Developer environment.
-- `PROD_ACCOUNT_ID` — ID of the account to be used as a staging environment account.
+- `PROD_ACCOUNT_ID` — ID of the account to be used as a production environment account.
 The stack will be deployed to this account after successful deployment to Staging environment.

 In the `bin/cdk-pipeline.ts` file, populate the values for `AWS_REGION` and `DEV_ACCOUNT_ID`.